juanfernandes/juanfernandes-uk/src/blog/twenty-seventeen.md

 ---
 layout: layouts/post.njk
 title: Twenty Seventeen
-description: >-
-  My 2017 year in review post - what went well, what didn't go so well.
+description: My 2017 year in review post - what went well, what didn't go so well.
   I look into work, health, personal and look ahead for 2018.
 keywords:
 - year in review
 - '2017'
 - twenty seventeen
 - work
 - contracts
 - health
-postImage: /v1579162296/suffolk-coast-2017.jpg
+postImage: "/v1579162296/suffolk-coast-2017.jpg"
-date: 2018-01-09T13:21:53.341Z
+date: 2018-01-09T13:21:53.341+00:00
 tags:
+- year-in-review
 - personal

 ---
 Last year was the first time I wrote a year in review post and I've been looking forward to reviewing twenty-seventeen.